dotnet/designs/accepted/2020/feature-switch.md

 ### Unified pattern for feature definition in MSBuild
 Introduce a standard pattern how to define these properties in the SDK.
 Basically a way to define a property and have it automatically passed through to `.runtimeconfig.json` as well as linker substitutions.

 This requires a mapping between the MSBuild property name, the full name of the feature switch for runtime configuration (which would show up in `.runtimeconfig.json`) and the read-only static property in the managed code which is used to branch the behavior.
-The mappings will be defined by [`RuntimeHostConfigurationOptions`](https://github.com/dotnet/sdk/blob/36ef8b2aa8e5d579c921704bdab69a7407936889/src/Tasks/Microsoft.NET.Build.Tasks/targets/Microsoft.NET.Sdk.targets#L347) which includes an AppContext configuration name and its value based on the values of user-facing MSBuild properties, and by `ILLink.Substitutions.xml` files embedded in the assembly defining the features.
+The mappings will be defined by [`RuntimeHostConfigurationOptions`](https://github.com/dotnet/sdk/blob/36ef8b2aa8e5d579c921704bdab69a7407936889/src/Tasks/Microsoft.NET.Build.Tasks/targets/Microsoft.NET.Sdk.targets#L347) which includes an AppContext configuration name and its value based on the values of user-facing MSBuild properties, and by `ILLink.Substitutions.xml` files embedded in the assembly defining the features. `RuntimeHostConfigurationOptions` will have optional boolean `Link` metadata which indicates that the feature setting should be optimized by the linker.

 *Note that it seems likely that some of switches may require 1:many mapping because they're targeting existing code which uses multiple properties to determine the presence of the feature.
 The `ILLink.Substitutions.xml` will allow 1:many mappings if needed.*